Skip to main content

 Financial Responsibility

 Many students also assumed financial responsibility for supporting the war effort as well.
 Students participated in, organized, and attended events that were designed to benefit the YMCA and the Red Cross.
-St. Cloud Normal School students were even able to raise enough money to purchase a Liberty Bond in the name of the St. Cloud Normal School.
-The School took a leadership role in the St. Cloud community in this sense - students used the surrounding community to both financially promote and sponsor these campus events, as well as participate in and support the School's war efforts.
+Students were even able to raise enough money to purchase a Liberty Bond in the name of the St. Cloud Normal School.
+The School took a leadership role in the St. Cloud community in this sense - students used the surrounding community to both financially promote and sponsor these campus events, including participating in and supporting the School's war efforts.

 Volunteerism

 Throughout this exhibit, students participated in a wide variety of activities to support the war effort.
-It is important to realize that all of the roles that students took on were on a volunteer basis in an effort to "do their bit" for the war effort and not because they were being compensated for their time and hard work, or being legally required to do so.
+It is important to realize that all of the roles that students took on were as volunteers to "do their bit" for the war effort.
+It was not because they were being compensated for their time and hard work, or being legally required to do so.

-Start the player below to hear a recording of Normal School student Alice Henderson's article in the April 1918 issue of the Normal School Recorder entitled "A Tribute to the St. Cloud Normal School."
-Jacobson discusses the multiple ways in which the school was involved in the war effort.
+Start the player below to hear a recording of Normal School student Alice Henderson's article "A Tribute to the St. Cloud Normal School" in the Normal School Recorder's April 1918.
+Jacobson discussed the multiple ways in which the school was involved in the war effort.

 Recorded partial reading of an article entitled "A Tribute to the St .Cloud Normal School" by Alice Henderson published in the April 1918 issue of the Normal School Recorder